152 orders · Page 1 of 4

 The Tribunal noted that while the entire receipts were subject to TDS, assessing the entire gross receipt without considering expenditure or profit was incorrect.
 It acknowledged that the assessee did not maintain proper books of account.

-The Tribunal held that the approval granted under Section 153D was invalid as it was a single, omnibus approval for multiple assessment years without independent application of mind to each year.
-This non-application of mind vitiated the assessment proceedings.
-Therefore, the assessment orders passed by the AO were quashed.
+The Tribunal found that the approval granted under section 153D was invalid because it was a common, omnibus approval for multiple assessment years without independent application of mind.
+This mechanical approval rendered the assessment order void ab initio.

 The Tribunal held that the CIT(A) order was a non-speaking order and failed to address the specific grounds of appeal regarding merits and validity of jurisdiction.
 Therefore, the appeal was restored to the file of the CIT(A) for a fresh adjudication with a direction to pass a speaking order.